 I received Bachelor of Science and Bachelor of Arts degrees from Texas Tech University, an M.A. from Hunter College of the City University of New York, and my Ph.D. in social psychology from the University of Western Ontario.
 I am currently a postdoctoral fellow and lecturer at SFU.
 I am investigating how one’s ability to generate cognitive alternatives to the status quo influences the relationship between identification with nature and politicized environmental identity.
 Broadly, I am interested in research related to ideology, intergroup relations, religion, and morality.
 These lines of work can be viewed on my website (www.joshuadavidwright.com).

 I am a canditate for a BA (Honours) in Psychology.
 I have worked as an RA in the SISC Lab for the last 3 years and completed an original Honours thesis under the supervision of Michael Schmitt titled “Just-World Beliefs Moderate the Relationship Between Identification with Nature and Pro-Environmental Behaviour”.
-Currently, I coordinate both the SISC Lab and the IRSJ Lab, and I look forward to being involved in more research in the future.
-I am also a research assistant in the Couples Lab, combining my appreciation for social psychology research and the study of close relationships.
+Currently, I coordinate both the SISC Lab and the IRSJ Lab, and I am also a research assistant in the Couples Lab, combining my appreciation for social psychology research and the study of close relationships.
+My current research interests include studying how individual characteristics influence the regulation of self-conscious emotions such as shame.
 In the future I hope to become more involved in research on nature connection, well-being, and emotional regulation.

 I am currently a fourth-year psychology student with a minor in counseling.
 My first undergrad was completed at the University of Ottawa in Criminology and this is where I found my interests/passion for the impact of social factors on individuals.
 I am interested in researching how we have come to conceptualize mental health, the qualitative experiences of individuals seeking help in different mental health contexts, and the role of inflammation and diet in depressive-like symptoms.